wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 5.0.3 =
+* Prevent canonical, prev, next meta duplicate inserted by other SEO plugins
+* Fixed snippet custom title and description change when other SEO plugins are installed
+* Fixed javascript issue in login page
+* Compatible with WP 4.2.2

 = 5.0.2 =
 * Made it download the remote images while in text editor
 * Detects remote images when the URL doesn't contain http
 * Fixed favicon disapear on plugin updates
-* Compatible with WP 4.2.2

 = 5.0.1 =
 * Fixed some issues for the PHP 5.1-5.2